 Follow these steps to download and install Arm Instruction Emulator.

-The following content is relevant for the latest version of Arm Instruction Emulator, 18.0.
+The following content is relevant for Arm Instruction Emulator versions 18.0 and later.
 If you are using a previous version of Arm Instruction Emulator, please download the Arm Instruction Emulator v1.2.1 user guide instead.

 Ensure that Environment Modules are installed on your machine, refer to Environment configuration for instructions on how to install them.